xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/2-choosing-the-right-product-track.md

 These are just some examples of what you can get from the standard product track, relevant to academics.
 For a complete list of available endpoints, check out the [Twitter API documentation](https://developer.twitter.com/en/docs/twitter-api).

-Currently, you can get upto 500,000 Tweets per month using the standard product track and this limit does not apply to the sampled stream endpoint, which gives a 1% sample of public Tweets in real-time
+Currently, you can get up to 500,000 Tweets per month using the standard product track and this limit does not apply to the sampled stream endpoint, which gives a 1% sample of public Tweets in real-time

 ## Academic Research product track